nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 From here, DS4Windows can be used _mostly_ as usual.
 XInput and DS4 emulation, as well other functions, can then be set-up in the profiles settings according to the user needs.
 Read the _FAQ_ if you wante more detailed instructions on how to change to DS4 emulation.
 Besides that:

 - __It is highly recommended that the next section, _Solving double input issues on games_, is followed through to prevent issues__
-- _At least_ the start of the _Light Bar color to LEDs translation_ should be read to prevent undesired LED behavior
+- If you want your controller's LEDs to represent the current battery level, go to _Example 2_ of the _Simple Led Control_ of the _Light Bar to LEDs translation_ section
+- If you want the current selected profile to be represented by a specific LED or LED combination on the controller, read the _Light Bar to LEDs translation_ section
 - It's recommended you have a quick look at the _FAQ_ section, read at least the title of the topics

 ## Solving double input issues on games